rob-blackbourn/asyncio-upgradeable-streams/README.md

 ## Issues

-The solution makes use of private variables which may change at the will of the python library maintainer.
+The solution makes use of private variables in the python standard library which may change at the will of the python library maintainer.

 ## Examples